As per a Deloitte report, businesses, on average, will spend over 5% but less than 15% on their annual IT cybersecurity.

 Cybercriminals evolve with time and technology, which is depicted in how they carry out hacking.
 Traditional and generic methods of launching a crime are no longer in use; instead, more specific means which are far more potent in strength with some efficiently bypassing security details have entered the picture.

 Your best defense is using the same advanced technology to protect your database as a cybersecurity professional.
-Turn to tools like big data, AI, and blockchain to transfer digital data into secure spaces that hackers cannot easily break.
+Turn to tools like big data, AI, and blockchain to transfer digital data into secure spaces that hackers cannot easily break with the use for Identity and Access Management activity.
 Additionally, you should continue using your knowledge to build a security architecture that counters every move a hacker makes before it can occur.